geopm/theta-tutorial/QUICKSTART.md

     geopm_prof_exit(function1_rid);

-The above example creates a region called "function1" and then wraps the call to function1() in geopm application mark up calls.
-In addition to providing a more detailed report, the "energy_efficient" agent can use this mark up to choose efficient processor frequencies for each region.
-To enable effective application of the "power_balancer" agent, the outer loop of the application must be identified with the geopm_prof_epoch() call.
+The above example creates a region called "function1" and then wraps the call to function1() in geopm application markup calls.
+In addition to providing a more detailed report, the "energy_efficient" agent can use this markup to choose efficient processor frequencies for each region.
+To enable effective use of the "power_balancer" agent, the outer loop of the application must be identified with the geopm_prof_epoch() call.
 One call to this function should be placed at the beginning of the outer-most loop of an application.

     int main(int argc, char **argv)
     {